LordRusk/gocaudices/readme.md

 Dwmblocks in incredibly poorly written, it gets the job done, but not very well.
 I wrote this alternative to be simple, fast, and elegant.

 ## Example
-I've left an example of a normal `blocks.h` config file that works with [my dotfiles](https://github.com/lordrusk/artixdwm)
+I've left an example of a normal `blocks.go` config file that works with [my dotfiles](https://github.com/lordrusk/artixdwm)

 ## How-To